IRS Form 1040-ES: Complete Guide to Estimated Tax Payments

 |---|---|---|

-- Estimate your total year income from all sources
+- Estimate your total yearly income from all sources.

-- Determine projected tax liability using current rates
+- Determine projected tax liability using current tax rates.

-- Divide remainder by 4 for equal quarterly payments
+- Divide the remaining balance by four for equal quarterly payments.

-Alternative Option: Annualized Income Method may benefit those with uneven income throughout the year.
+Alternative Option: The Annualized Income Method may benefit taxpayers with uneven income throughout the year.

 Electronic Payments